jamsme/Lookify/README.md

-A lightweight playlist web app
+A lightweight playlist web app using java